dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 >**NOTE**: Change the ***datalakexxxxxx*** with the name of your datalake name created during the beginning of the lab

+1. In the previously opened ***SQL Script*** type or copy the following code into the window.
+2. Be sure to replace the name, "datalakexxxxxxx." with the name of your datalake created during the beginning of the lab.

 ```sql
 COPY INTO dbo.StageProduct
     (ProductID, ProductAlternateKey, ProductName, ProductCategory, Color, Size, ListPrice, Discontinued)